Comments on "Design of fractional-order variants of complex LMS and NLMS algorithms for adaptive channel equalization": Simulations

 We consider a system with impluse response values

-The step-size for the NLMS is set to $\mu_l=1$, whereas those for the FNLMS are set to be $\beta=\gamma=0.5$ (see, \cite[Sect.
+The step-size for the NLMS and FNLMS are set to ${\mu_{\rm nlms}}=1$, $\beta=0.5$, and $\gamma=0.5$ (see, \cite[Sect.
 4]{CFLMS}).
 Figure \ref{FNLMS_neg} shows the learning curves for the NLMS and the FNLMS.
-We setup both algorithms on equal convergence rate, and compared the steady-state performance of both algorithms.
-It can be observed that, the FNLMS algorithm failed to identify the system with negative weights for all the listed values of $\nu$.
+We setup both algorithms at equal convergence rates, and compare the steady-state performance of both algorithms.
+In view of the simulations, it seems that the FNLMS algorithm completely fails to identify the system with negative weights for all the listed values of $\nu=f$ whereas the NLMS converges without any issue (see Fig. \ref{FNLMS_neg}).

-\subsubsection{Evaluation protocol 2}
+\subsubsection{Evaluation Protocol 2}

 In evaluation protocol 2, we choose the desired weight